dhruvparamhans/random_notes/compare_two_folders.md

-# How to be sure two folders has exactly the same contents?
+# How to be sure two folders have exactly the same contents?

 Get SHA1 sum of every file in the current tree: